 With billions of users now working on different cloud applications like Google Analytics, orSalesforce’s CRM, it is clear that the cloud is the way of the future.
-If your business solutions has not already headed skyward, it is worth considering the move.
-Here are three reasons to run your business intelligence solutions, ie business dashboards, analytics, and KPIs, on the cloud.
+If your business solutions have not already headed skyward, it is worth considering the move.
+Here are three reasons to run your business intelligence solutions, i.e., business dashboards, analytics, and KPIs, on the cloud.

 Accessibility: Available On Any Device

-Cloud technologies are moving towards responsive designs which enable dashboards to automatically reorganize information based on screen size.
+Cloud technologies are moving towards responsive designs, enabling dashboards to reorganize information based on screen size automatically.
 New cloud technologies adjust reports to present the most meaningful information based on the size of the device.
-Due to faster internet speeds, live analytics database connections allow for real time or near real time updates to business dashboards and analytics even on small devices.
+Due to faster internet speeds, live analytics database connections allow for real-time or near real-time updates to business dashboards and analytics, even on small devices.

 No Need for IT Resources to Maintain Massive Hardware Infrastructures

 This is one of cloud technology’s biggest pluses.
-VIEWN CDP allow businesses to focus on running and managing their core marketing offerings while leveraging applications and letting the service providers take care IT and the related resources needed to operate and maintain a technological infrastructure.
+VIEWN CDP allows businesses to focus on running and managing their core marketing offerings while leveraging applications and letting the service providers take care of IT and the related resources needed to operate and maintain a technological infrastructure.